-Nuscope recordings’ next release, titled Interstices, with trumpet virtuoso Thomas Heberer, pianist Achim Kaufmann, and double-bassist Ken Filiano, is due for release on October 20, 2015.
+Nuscope recordings’ new release, titled Interstices, with trumpet virtuoso Thomas Heberer, pianist Achim Kaufmann, and double-bassist Ken Filiano, has been officially released and is now available.
 According to Clifford Allen, “While the title and scope of Interstices reference the active, affinity-derived shift of roles between improvisers, the trio’s work hinges equally on interleaving composed and free play – the shifting sand that anchors creative music.”

 Indeed, this disc, which was recorded in 2015 at Firehouse 12 Studios, consists of nine pieces that are very equally divided between four compositions (two from Heberer, one apiece from Kaufmann and Filiano) and five bracing improvisations.
 The liner notes are from the fine journalist Clifford Allen and the graphics are from the great Mike Joyce, author of Swissted.